-<Master's thesis proofreading editor>
+- (1) Improvements made this year - <Master's thesis proofreading editor>

 Some of the students were not familiar with writing papers in English.
-English proofreading was provided intensively by hiring a proofreader for this purpose for about three weeks from the beginning of August prior to the submission of the theses.
-The students had many opportunities to consult the proofreader in person.
+English proofreading was provided intensively by a proofreader at ICHARM for about three weeks from the beginning of August to the submission of the theses.
+The students had opportunities to consult the proofreader in person when necessary.
 Efficient advice tuned to the characteristics of each student's English was given successfully.

-(2) Improvement plan for the next year
+- (2) Items to consider for the next year and beyond - < Improving schedule balance >

-Improvements will be made to arrange the class schedule evenly in order to avoid a heavy schedule so that students will be able to focus on and understand each class better.
+The class schedule should be arranged carefully to avoid a busy schedule in a certain period so that students will be able to focus on and understand each class better.